Top Picks

 2. Amplitude: The Most Underrated Spec

-If stall force is the muscle, amplitude is the reach.
+If , amplitude is the reach.
 Amplitude measures how far the massage head travels back and forth with each stroke — usually between 10mm and 16mm.

 This tiny number has a massive impact on effectiveness.